elide-b/lastplot/README.md

-# Automize Science
+# Lipid Analysis and Statistical Testing with Plotting for LC-MS Output Transformation (LastPlot)

 ## What is it

-Automize Science is a Python package designed to elaborate data into graphs coming from lipid extractions (LC/MS).
+LastPlot is a Python package designed to elaborate data into graphs coming from lipid extractions (LC/MS).
 Starting from a file containing the **pmol/mg** values per each sample, this package streamlines the process of data analysis and visualization.

 ## Features

-Automize Science includes the following features:
+LastPlot includes the following features:

 - Data Sanitization: Clean and prepare data for analysis, removing internal standard samples and non value samples.
 - Data Normalization: Normalize values with log10 to ensure consistency across samples.